oracle-livelabs/em-omc/enterprise-manager/emcc/fleet-maintenance-hub/em-fleet-maintenance-hub.md

 You can watch this video below for a quick walk-through of this lab.
 [Video Walk-through](videohub:1_vyyju031)

-### About the Fleet Maintenance Hub capability in Oracle Enterprise Manager
+### About key features of Fleet Maintenance Hub in Oracle Enterprise Manager

 Fleet Maintenance Hub is a
 - Powerful one-stop place for customers to get insight into vulnerabilities for database assets and apply patches to affected targets, and secure each of those